What is the Global Torture Index?

 4. Ending impunity: Examination of mechanisms to ensure accountability for torture and other ill-treatment, including investigative and judicial mechanisms, effective remedies for victims and trained forensic services.

-5. Victims’ rights: Analysis of the State's responsibility to provide holistic redress to torture victims, along with comprehensive rehabilitation, protection measures, and specialised services.
+5. Victims’ rights: Analysis of the State's responsibility to provide holistic redress to torture victims, along with comprehensive rehabilitation, protection measures and specialised services.

 7. Right to defend and civic space: Evaluation of the legal framework, institutional practices and risks faced by human rights defenders and civil society organisations due to their human rights work, focusing on the ability to monitor human rights, operate freely and document abuses without restrictions.

-For a deeper understanding of the content within these dimensions, we encourage you to consult our detailed Content and Summary of the Seven Thematic Pillars document.
+For a deeper understanding of the content within these dimensions, we encourage you to consult our detailed Content and Summary of the Index Seven Thematic Pillars document.

-How are Risks Measured?
+How are risks measured?

-Drawing on internationally recognised instruments—including the UN Convention against Torture (CAT) and its General Comments, the Optional Protocol to CAT (OPCAT), the Mandela Rules, and other key international and regional standards—the Index uses the OHCHR guide on human rights indicators as its main methodological reference.
+Drawing on internationally recognised instruments—including the UN Convention against Torture (CAT) and its General Comments, the Optional Protocol to CAT (OPCAT), the Mandela Rules and other key international and regional standards—the Index uses the OHCHR guide on human rights indicators as its main methodological reference.
 Risks are measured through a detailed questionnaire designed to collect information about compliance with international standards, their implementation, their impact on rights holders, and includes the following types of indicators:

-• Structural- reflecting the legal and policy framework of a country in line with human rights international treaties, instruments, and standards.
+• Structural- reflecting the legal and policy framework of a country in line with international human rights treaties, instruments and standards.

 • Very High Risk: Characterised by systematic violations of the absolute prohibition of torture and other ill-treatment, with very weak safeguards to prevent and protect from instances of torture and ill-treatment.